 The HP OfficeJet Pro 9015e and the HP OfficeJet Pro 9025 are two great printers for home offices with similar features.
 The 9025 is bigger because it has a secondary input tray that holds an extra 250 pages.
 Besides that, they each have a high page yield, low cost-per-print, and print pages fairly fast.

 The Canon PIXMA TR8520 and the HP OfficeJet Pro 9015e are all-in-one color inkjet printers, but the Canon is better for printing photos, while the HP is better for small or home offices.
-The Canon produces superior-looking photos with vibrant colors, clear details, and no banding, and it can print via Bluetooth and SD cards.
+The Canon produces superior-looking photos with vibrant colors, clear details, and no banding, and it can print directly off SD cards.
 On the other hand, the HP has better page yields and a lower cost-per-print, and prints much faster.
-Its automatic document feeder can duplex scan, and it can print via Wi-Fi Direct.
+Its automatic document feeder supports dual-pass duplex scanning.

 The HP OfficeJet Pro 9015e and the HP DeskJet 2742e are inkjet printers designed for different uses.
 However, the OfficeJet performs much better thanks to the much lower cost-per-print, higher page yield, and quicker printing time.
 Unlike the DeskJet, the OfficeJet supports printing with an external storage device and Ethernet connection.
-Also, it has an automatic document feeder and can scan double-sided sheets.
+Also, it has an automatic document feeder that can scan double-sided sheets in two passes.
 In addition, the OfficeJet can perform automatic duplex printing, while the DeskJet requires you to manually flip over your page each time.